appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/js-errors.md

 ```

 ## Infinite loop error
 An infinite loop error occurs when a function or code block repeats indefinitely, causing the app or function to become unresponsive, and can even prevent users from accessing certain features of the app.
-For example, after making changes to a JS function, you may encounter issues with navigating between pages.

 #### Cause
  The problem may be due to a page load function that's stuck in a loop.
 This can happen if you have added code that uses the `navigateTo` function and is executed on `onPageLoad`, which can cause the page to become inaccessible or cause the app to get stuck in a loop and constantly routing to the destination page.